CSI-4CAST: A Hybrid Deep Learning Model for CSI Prediction with Comprehensive Robustness and Generalization Testing: Performance Evaluation

 For FDD, \Model{} continues to lead on the \Regular{} and \Robustness{} tracks w.r.t. both metrics, although with smaller margins.
 LLM4CP performs closely, and RNN also shows competitive performance—matching LLM4CP on \Regular{} and trailing slightly on \Robustness{}.
 On the \Generalization{} track, all models exhibit notable performance degradation due to the inherent difficulty of inter-band prediction.
 For NMSE-rank, the RankScores are tightly clustered, with CNN as the outlier.
 For SE-rank, \Model{}, LLM4CP, and RNN form a leading group with relatively close performance, clearly separated from the remaining models.
 These results underscore that generalization in FDD remains a significant challenge, with no model demonstrating clear superiority.
+From a deployment perspective, this should be regarded as an important limitation: a fixed offline-trained FDD predictor is unlikely to remain reliable under strong scenario shifts without post-deployment adaptation.
 Furthermore, the noticeable differences between SE-rank and NMSE-rank—particularly on the \Generalization{} track—highlight the distinct characteristics captured by each metric.
 From an efficiency perspective, \Model{} requires about $1/2$ the FLOPs of STEMGNN and $1/3$ of LLM4CP, with parameter count comparable to RNN and nearly $1/2$ of LLM4CP.
 However, due to the additional subcarrier-wise ACL layer and heavier hyperparameterization in FDD, \Model{}'s inference time aligns more closely with LLM4CP and STEMGNN and is slightly slower, in contrast to the clear speed advantage observed in TDD.